aaronbloomfield/pdr/tutorials/05-make/index.md

 Once again, we see that implicit rules are being used here for the *.cpp to *.o conversion, which helps us cut down on a lot of unnecessary repitition.

-In order to compile our final program, we would still need to utilize the pizza rule in the Makefile:
+In order to compile our final program, we would still need to utilize the 'pizza' rule in the Makefile:

 ```
 pizza: pizza.o pizzadough.o tomatosauce.o toppings.o \